Sinhagad: Layout

 Sinhagad was strategically built to provide natural protection from the enemies due to the very steep slopes of the hill it was built upon.
 There are two entry gates called Pune darwaja and Kalyan darwaja to get into fort.
 Pune darwaja is towards north east while the Kalyan darwaja is towards the southeast.

 The fort houses memorials of the Maratha general, Tanaji Malusare as well as that of Rajaram I, the third Maratha Chhatrapati.
 The original commemorative memorial of Tanaji Malusare was unearthed by the restoration workers in February 2019.
 The stone structure was found buried under cement, concrete, and layers of oil paint and is believed to be around 350 years old.
 There is military stable, a brewery and a temple of the goddess Kali along with a Hanuman statue to the right side of the temple.

 The fort also houses a television relay tower set up in 1973 for relaying signals from Mumbai Doordarshan TV to Pune.

 History

 Early history

 The Sinhagad was initially known as "Kondhana" after the sage Kaundinya.

 Until 14th century, the fort was held by Nag Naik.
 Nag Nayak was worshipped as a symbol of strength and held power over the strategically important mountain fortress.
 The fort was captured by forces of Muhammad bin Tughluq in 1328 from Koli chieftain Nag Naik after a siege of eight months and became part of Delhi Sultanate.
-It later became part of Bahmani Sultanate in mid 1300s followed by the Ahmadnagar Sultanate in late 1400s and Sultanate of Bijapur in late 1500s.
+It later became part of Bahmani Kingdom in mid 1300s followed by the Ahmadnagar Sultanate in late 1400s and Sultanate of Bijapur in late 1500s.